WangTingMan/chromebase/README.md

 ## Tag: libchrome linbase chromebase
 This repo is to build the base folder which located in chromium with visual studio on windows.
-You can find some usable components from this project, and you can use these component in your project( but you must comply with the rule from google.
+You can find some usable components from this project, and you can use these component in your project( but you must comply with the rule from google ).

 # How to use
-1. Download this source code and open chromebase.sln with visual studio 2019.
+1. Download this source code and open chromebase.sln with visual studio 2019(in folder ms_build).
 2. You must use 2019 because that version can offer you the c++17.
 3. Generate the first project: libChromeBase
 4. Generate the example project: SimpleStackTraceExample